trolldbois/volatility_plugins/README.md

 For example, to list all OpenSSL cipher session context records from a process

     $ vol.py --plugins=volatility_plugins/src -f somelinux.img -r examples.records_openssl_32.struct_evp_cipher_ctx_st -c examples/openssl.constraints

+And finally , if you are adventurous, you can try to reverse a process' memory:

+    $ vol.py --plugins=src -f ~/outputs/vol/zeus.vmem haystackreverse -p 856

+    [..]

+You will find a few folders named zeus.vmem_856/ with the produce of the reverse in there.

+Interesting files are named headers_values.py

 Motivation for this work